 At Ergodomus we came up with the acronym WYDWYG due to our effort and commitment to details.
 No matter how complex and ambitious, each project we work on deserves to be studied in every single aspect and construction detail.

 Our “obsession” with details has led us to work in 16+ countries engineering 300+ projects.

-How many times have you spent hours on the site drawing (nowadays!) the stair on the wall and at the end being worried about what the workers will do?
-Will they understand my drawings?
-Better if I go to the site and stay there until they finish?
+How many times have you spent hours on the construction site drawing the stair on the wall and at the end being worried about what the workers will do or asking yourself questions like “Will they understand my drawings?
+Better if I go to the site and stay there until they finish?”

 How many times did you have to spend money and time to build a temporary stair (perhaps even quite unsafe) that had to be removed a few weeks or months later?

-Last, but not least, consider the aesthetics: the wooden stairs can be added to any type of environment, adapting perfectly to any style and design.
-What about leaving CLT exposed?
-You could love it!
+Last, but not least, consider the aesthetics: Staircases made of timber are extremely fascinating since they can be added to any type of environment, adapting perfectly to any style and design.

 What about leaving CLT exposed?
 It could look outstanding!

 In our rich portfolio, you can find a lot of environmentally conscious projects where you can find inspiration and some knowledge about timber structures.